 Cathedral X-Mas Market/Kölner Dom.
 The next (and for us the last) market we visit has the most impressive decor, since it is located next to Cologne’s landmark The Kölner Dom/Cathedral.
 Of course you have to visit The Dom when you are in Cologne; even when you are only visiting the Christmas market.
 Both exterior and interior of the Cathedral are overwhelming!
 This market is the biggest one and has about 150 wooden pavilions.
 We enjoy it although it is very busy on this Saturday evening.
 There is live music by The Busquitos and we listen and sing along with the songs for a while (the 3rd and last! glass of mulled wine helps doing so) and I end up buying their CD ;).
 Seeing the beautiful Cathedral behind a curtain of Christmas lights is just spectacular; especially at night!

 We are getting a bit hungry, having walked around for about 8 hours and slowly make our way back to our hotel.
 We pass by the same Christmas markets we visited on our way to the cathedral.
-Somewhere between Neumarkt and Rudolfplatz we find ourselves a restaurant (I am sorry I cannot remember its name) where we treat ourselves to a decent German meal and beer (combined with the mulled wine that might probably be the reason I do not remember the name of the restaurant anymore).
+Somewhere between Neumarkt and Rudolfplatz we find ourselves a restaurant (I am sorry I cannot remember its name) where we treat ourselves to a decent German meal and beer (combined with the mulled wine that might probably be the reason I do not remember the name of the restaurant).
 We should be going to a Kneipe (a German pub) after dinner, but we are tired.
 It is late in the evening when we arrive at the hotel and we chat away a bit before we go to sleep.
-It was a beautiful day and yes… we did catch the holiday spirit.
+It was a beautiful day and yes… we did catch the holiday spirit; how can you not in Beautiful Cologne?!
 Tomorrow morning we will take our time, have breakfast before we make our way back home…

 by Elisabeth, One Lucky Traveller